-In August, 2022, the Company and Alpha Capital Acquisition Company ("Alpha"), a special purpose acquisition company ("SPAC"), have consummated a merger transaction and the Company became a listed entity on the Nasdag Global Market.
+In August, 2022, the Company and Alpha Capital Acquisition Company ("Alpha"), a special purpose acquisition company ("SPAC"), have consummated a merger transaction and the Company became a listed entity on the Nasdaq Global Market.
 For accounting purposes, Alpha was treated as the acquired company.
-This transaction was considered With the assistance of our specialists, we evaluated as a capital reorganization transaction ("SPAC merger") and accounted as a share-based payment transaction, since Alpha does not meet the definition of a business.
+This transaction was considered as a capital reorganization transaction ("SPAC merger") and accounted as a share-based payment transaction, since Alpha does not meet the definition of a business.

 The structure and terms of the transaction were complex, particularly with respect to the earn-out, warrants and listing expense.
-Regarding the earnout and warrants, their values are estimated from the fair value of the Company's shares, as disclosed in Note 6 and 16, respectively.
+Regarding the earn-out and warrants, their values are estimated from the fair value of the Company's shares, as disclosed in Note 6 and 16, respectively.
 Regarding the listing expense, its value is calculated from the difference of the fair value of the Company's shares issued to Alpha shareholders, including the fair value of the Alpha earn-out shares, and Alpha's identifiable net assets received in exchange, as disclosed in Note 6.